Examination Board: AQA

 Why should I choose to study Spanish?

 With over 400 million native speakers in over 20 countries, Spanish is one of the most commonly spoken languages in the world.
 In the UK, it is also the fastest growing language to learn as a second language.
-By choosing to study Spanish at GCSE level, you will access many future career and study opportunities that would not be open to you without a language.
-With Spain being the top tourist destination for British holiday-makers (over 17 million Britons travelled to Spain in 2016), Spanish is the natural choice for anyone wanting to study a language at Key Stage 4.
-Lastly, when studying a language, not only do you study the words and grammar, but you also develop an insight into the lifestyle and culture of other countries, helping you to develop skills to become a true global citizen.
+By choosing to study Spanish at GCSE level you will access many future career and study opportunities that would not be open to you without a language.
+With Spain being the top tourist destination for British holiday makers (19 million British nationals travelled to Spain in 2018); Spanish is the natural choice for anyone wanting to study a language at Key Stage 4.
+When studying a language, not only do you study the words and grammar, you also develop an insight into the lifestyle and culture of other countries, helping you to develop skills to become a true global citizen.

 What will I learn?